 Crudo vs. Carpaccio

 Carpaccio is actually a type of crudo and specifies when the meat or fish is sliced into thin pieces.
+My Vietnamese beef carpaccio recipe is an example of a carpaccio.

 Learn more about the differences between crudo vs. carpaccio. vs. tartare.